-The EIS shall present a decommissioning plan, and set out a commitment to address site rehabilitation, and removal or securing of infrastructure, equipment, and access to the site in the event of road closure.
+The EIS shall present a preliminary outline and conceptual decommissioning plan, and set out a commitment to address site rehabilitation, and removal or securing of infrastructure, equipment, and access to the site in the event of farm closure.
 The plan may be included in the body of the EIS or may be attached as a separate Appendix.